EXP-code/EXP-docs/index.rst

    intro/install
    intro/tutorial

-TL;DR: A read through the following three topics will get you started.
+.. note:: TL;DR: A read through the following three topics will get you started.

 :doc:`intro/overview`
     Understand what EXP is and how it can help you.